 1. We are facing a cash crunch

 Ebbs and flows of corporate liquidity are normal, and most teams can manage their way around them.
-However, if you have a major liquidity problem, your lenders are reluctant to advance more, or your trade vendors are cutting you off – and there is no imminent source of incremental junior capital, you probably have a three-alarm financial crisis on your hands.
+However, they can be one of the signs a company may be distressed.
+If you have a major liquidity problem, your lenders are reluctant to advance more, or your trade vendors are cutting you off – and there is no imminent source of incremental junior capital, you probably have a three-alarm financial crisis on your hands.
 In the Adreima matter, we represented a Private Equity firm that had guaranteed the bank debt.
 To learn how we solved the cash crunch, partly through getting junior creditors to advance monies side-by-side with the Sponsor – while significantly reducing the Sponsor’s guarantee – see the Adreima case study.

 2. We are in covenant default with our lenders due to operating underperformance